Looking for a new way to enjoy your favorite Italian aperitif? This Aperol Gin Cocktail is balanced, refreshing, and fun!

 I like to squeeze my lime juice in first and then drop the whole lime into the drink before adding my ice and the rest of my ingredients.

 Garnishing with a lime wedge will also add extra citrus aroma to each sip.
+You can sub out any citrus for your lime (lemon, grapefruit, orange, etc.) and still get a delicious Aperol gin cocktail.

-The copper mug not only looks fun and keeps your drink icy cold, but can also enhance the flavors of your drink!
+The copper mug not only looks fun and keeps your drink icy cold but can also enhance the flavors of your drink!

 You’ll often see Moscow Mules, Dark and Stormy’s, and Mint Juleps served in copper mugs.
 Add this one to the list.